alphagov/govuk-developer-docs/source/manual/get-started.html.md

 3. Allow the blocked VirtualBox kernel extension
 4. Run the VirtualBox installer again

+If you have trouble installing the Vagrant DNS plugin due to Xcode version compatibility issues, you can try installing an older version of the plugin:

+    mac$ vagrant plugin install vagrant-dns --plugin-version 1.1.0

 ## 2. Create your GitHub account

 1. Set up a [GitHub][] account.